davidmsibley/microservices-presentation/microservices.md

   * [Insert Horror Story Here][TODO]

 ## Future steps
+* [Strangle vine][TODO]?

+## Discussion
+* What types of problems are you running in to?
+* Are there microservices that you'd like to use?
+* Are there microservices you think we could use?

 <!-- MyUW Github Repositories -->
 [Rest Proxy]: https://github.com/UW-Madison-DoIT/rest-proxy (Rest Proxy Github Repository)